Skip to main content

 • Faculty & Staff

-• Resources
+• Student Resources

-Graduate Programs
+Graduate Research

 We understand that you have made a conscious choice to pursue an advanced degree and we want to make sure that you get the most out of the graduate experience.
-We will work with you to structure a graduate program consisting of traditional course study, non-traditional studies (independent study, distance coursework, etc.), and research that will help you to achieve your goals.
+We will work with you to structure a graduate program consisting of traditional course study, non-traditional studies (independent study, distance coursework, etc.) and research that will help you to achieve your goals.

 We offer exciting fundamental as well as applied research opportunities in the areas of sustainable energy and material science.
 Our program includes high quality research with substantial interaction between the student and the research advisor(s).
 Research interests in the department include: